Brian-McG/Dynamic-Travelling-Salesman/README.txt

  * This is a lower bound of the true significance. a Lilliefors Significance Correction

-Since the Sig. (p-value) for each test is > 0.05 we accept Ho and assume the datasets are normal.
+Since the Sig. (p-value) for each test is > 0.05 we accept Ho and assume the distribution of the datasets are normal.

 ## Two sampled t-tests
 Since the datasets passed the normality tests, we can run two sampled t-tests to determine if there is a statistically significant difference between the mean of the two datasets.